-Item 10.
+Item 11.
 Voting Procedures

-- 1) Majority vote is required for the approval of the Minutes of the Annual Meeting of Stockholders and Confirmation of all corporate acts of the Board of Directors, the Management and all committees including significant transactions with the Bank's Directors, Officers, Stockholders & their Related Interests (DOSRI) and other related parties. - 2) Majority vote is required for the election of members of the Board of Directors.
-Nominees receiving the highest number of votes shall be declared elected following the provisions of the Corporation Code. - 3) Every stockholder entitled to vote on the particular question or matter involved shall be entitled to one vote (1) vote for each share of stock in his name.
-Cumulative voting is allowed provided that the total votes cast by a stockholder shall not exceed that number of shares registered in his name in the books of the bank as of the record date multiplied by the whole number of directors elected.
-Matters submitted to stockholders for ratification shall be decided by the required vote of stockholders present, in person or by proxy. - 4) All votes will be counted by the Corporate Secretary, to be assisted by the Bank's stock transfer agent Metrobank Trust and validated by SGV & Co.
+- a.
+Majority vote is required for the following: - i.
+Approval of the Minutes of the Annual Meeting of Stockholders - ii.
+Confirmation of all corporate acts of the Board of Directors, the Management and all committees including significant transactions with the Bank's Directors, Officers, Stockholders & their Related Interests (DOSRI) and other related parties - iii.
+Appointment of External Auditors - b.
+Majority vote is required for the election of members of the Board of Directors.
+Nominees receiving the highest number of votes shall be declared elected following the provisions of the Corporation Code. - c.
+Every stockholder entitled to vote on the particular question or matter involved shall be entitled to one vote (1) vote for each share of stock in his name.
+Cumulative voting is allowed provided that the total votes cast by a stockholder shall not exceed the number of shares registered in his name in the books of the bank as of the record date multiplied by the whole number of directors to be elected.
+Matters submitted to stockholders for ratification shall be decided by the required vote of stockholders present, in person or by proxy. - d.
+A stockholder can exercise his vote at the meeting or remotely (in absentia or through proxy).